maizi0122/Ripened/README.md

 # RapeField
 The open-source project of Maizi-Studio

-Module ViewInjection -- a lightly automatic view injection and smart listener binding library of android(it is a beginning project...)
+Module RapeField -- a lightly automatic view injection and smart listener、resources binding library of android(it is a beginning project...) this project's main module is RapeField, modules: adapter_enhance、contentview_enhance、eventbinder_enhance、resourcebinder_enhance are the plugin of RapeField, we are support free-choosing of composing, so you can add module with the function just you need. it can minify your apk, we also support your customize plugin with implementation of IPlugin interface... we do not dependent any other third-library except android.jar, so you can proguard it in any way...

   1.download the source-bundle at the right of the webpage.